 Barlata Fuse Box

 Hawker Fare Plum

 One could go on and make yet another strong list, I am sure.
 Perhaps the most distinctive thing about Bauer’s list is that five of his nine are in Berkeley, whereas none of my eighteen is.
-Also I picked three on College Avenue and several in uptown and downtown Oakland, and he has none from those places.
+Also I picked two on College Avenue and several in uptown and downtown Oakland, and he has none from those places.
 The bottom line: this exercise makes vivid to me why we so rarely go to SF to eat anymore.